GitZoneTools/npmts/README.md

 1. test your code with tap (supports the fancy stuff like Promises, Generators, async/await, sourcemaps, parallel test execution in child processes)
 1. create coverage with istanbul (supports tracing of the originating TypeScript)

+For more information on how tests are run check out the [tapbuffer module](https://www.npmjs.com/package/tapbuffer).

 This works on your machine and in CI.
 There is a prebuild docker image available that includes npmts to make CI a breeze:
 [hosttoday/ht-docker-node:npmts on Dockerhub](https://hub.docker.com/r/hosttoday/ht-docker-node/)